 Thermocouples are used in auto racing vehicles and in air craft to help with diagnostics for engine performance; they are also used as an aid in milk pasteurization.
 Your gas appliances such as boilers, water heaters, and ovens use thermocouples as safety features; if a pilot light is out, the thermocouple will prevent the gas valve from functioning.
 Not all gas appliances have this property, however.

-You can construct your own thermocouple, by following the instructions at All About Circuits or at TeamDroid.
 All you need is metal such as a steel wire or nail attached to a copper wire.
 Connect the wire ends separately to a bread board, and use a multimeter to measure the voltage created by the temperature differences.
 Make sure that the multimeter is on low settings, such as milli-volts, and make sure that the wire is bare, and not coated.
-A bare wire will heat or cool better when placed in water and you won't have to worry about melting the insulation if you use a candle.
+A bare wire will heat or cool better when placed in water and you won’t have to worry about melting the insulation if you use a candle.
 Instead of a candle, you may use steam, boiling water, or even your own fingers.
 The finger trick works best with wires thin enough to absorb your heat.

 As always, exercise caution when handling electrical circuits and devices above room temperature, lest you burn yourself or damage your equipment.